Hierarchy and branches of Statistical Science

 Culture 1: Science + Data: Job of a Statistician is to confirm scientific guesses.
 Thus, happily play in everyone’s backyard as a confirmatist.
 Culture 2: Data + Science: Exploratory nonparametric attitude.
 Plays in the front-yard as the key player in order to guide scientists to ask the “right question”.TEACHING

 Culture 1: It proceeds in the following sequences: for (i in 1:B) { Teach Algorithm-i; Teach Inference-i; Teach Computation-i } By construction, it requires extensive bookkeeping and memorization of a long list of disconnected algorithms.
 Culture 2: The pedagogical efforts emphasize the underlying fundamental principles and statistical logic whose consequences are algorithms.
 This “short-cut” approach substantially accelerates the learning by making it less mechanical and intimidating.
 Should we continue to conform to the confirmatory culture or It’s time to reform?
-The choice is ours and the consequences are ours as well.]]>The Scientific Core of Data Analysis
+The choice is ours and the consequences are ours as well.]]>by deepstatorg

 Richard Courant‘s view: “However, the difficulty that challenges the inventive skill of the applied mathematician is to find suitable coordinate functions.”
 He also noted that “If these functions are chosen without proper regard for the individuality of the problem the task of computation will become hopeless.”
 This leads me to the following conjecture: Efficient nonparametric data transformation or representation scheme is the basis for almost all successful learning algorithms–the Scientific Core of Data Analysis–that should be emphasized in research, teaching, and practice of 21st century Statistical Science to develop a systematic and unified theory of data analysis (Foundation of data science).]]>